TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c-star/index.md

 {% endraw %}

-Hello World in C\* was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [C\*](https://sampleprograms.io/languages/c-star) was written by:

+- Jeremy Grifski
 - Muhammad

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 11 2018 00:48:11.
 The solution was first committed on May 11 2018 00:47:40.
 As a result, documentation below may be outdated.